 Getting Started

 Starting today, newly provisioned Heroku Postgres databases, starting at Postgres version 9.4 and above, come with Data Links baked in.
-We’ve installed the appropriate extensions so that you can use a Heroku Redis instance as a remote system.
+We’ve installed the appropriate extensions so that you can use a Heroku Key-Value Store instance as a remote system.
 Let’s run through an example using a fictional e-commerce application to illustrate how to connect our data stores together.

-Linking Heroku Redis to Heroku Postgres
+Linking Heroku Key-Value Store to Heroku Postgres

-Let’s say, in our e-commerce application, that we’re storing important financial information in Heroku Postgres and session data in Heroku Redis.
+Let’s say, in our e-commerce application, that we’re storing important financial information in Heroku Postgres and session data in Heroku Key-Value Store.
 With Heroku Data Links, we can integrate the data from these two systems so that it’s easy to see the profiles of users, living in Postgres, who have signed into the site in the last few hours by joining session data in Redis.
-In the example below, the local database is HEROKU_POSTGRESQL_CERULEAN while the remote data store is HEROKU_REDIS_PINK:
+In the example below, the local database is HEROKU_POSTGRESQL_CERULEAN

 $ heroku pg:links create HEROKU_REDIS_PINK HEROKU_POSTGRESQL_CERULEAN -a sushi